JMeter Regex Extractor: How to Extract Variables

 We will then try to extract the value of some of or all the inputs using regexp post processors.
 And speaking of regex, we're going to use the following one:

-• Field to check: We will stick to the response body here, since we want to extract from the HTML.
+- Field to check: We will stick to the response body here, since we want to extract from the HTML.

-• Reference Name: What's really important here is the Reference Name since this will be the variable name we can use later on.
+- Reference Name: What's really important here is the

-• Template: And speaking of group, that's exactly what you can see in the template field.
+) that occurs one or more times.
+Since we want to use this value later on we've put parenthesis around it.
+This will place it in what's called a group. - Template: And speaking of group, that's exactly what you can see in the template field.
 Here we state that the value of the SingleName variable should contain the first group.

-• Default value: And last the default value is the value of the SingleName variable when no match was found.
+fields that could correspond.
+For now we want to keep it simple and will always extract the first one. - Default value: And last the default value is the value of the SingleName variable when no match was found.

 Now we will be using the Debug sampler to control the extracted value of our regex: